 We have incurred substantial operating losses since our inception.
 We had operating losses of \$6,175,000 in 2002, \$7,537,000 in 2001 and \$9,575,000 in 2000.
-As of June 30, 2003, we had accumulated deficits since inception of \$70,685,000.
+As of September 30, 2003, we had accumulated deficits since inception of \$70,830,000.
 Our accumulated deficits are attributable to the historical costs of developmental and other start-up activities, including the industrial design, development and marketing of discontinued products and a significant loss incurred on a major electric vehicle development contract.
-Approximately \$33,000,000 million of our accumulated deficit arose from past efforts in electric vehicles, integrated voice technology or radar, all discontinued products as of December 31, 2002.
+Approximately \$33,000,000 of our accumulated deficit arose from past efforts in electric vehicles, integrated voice technology or radar, all discontinued products as of December 31, 2002.

-We have been in production of the CCS product for approximately 44 months and have fixed operating costs that can only be absorbed by higher volumes.
-Our breakeven point is still above our current scheduled 3rd quarter production levels.
-As a result, we expect to incur minimal losses in the near term.
-We will not be able to achieve a quarterly operating profit in 2003 unless we are successful in increasing our CCS product revenues.
+We have been in production of the CCS product for approximately 47 months and have fixed operating costs that can only be absorbed by higher volumes.
+Our breakeven point was about at our Third Quarter production levels.
+Based on our current Fourth Quarter orders, we expect to earn a modest profit for the upcoming quarter.
+We will not be able to achieve quarterly operating profits in 2004 unless we are successful in maintaining our CCS product revenues.